speaking-clubs-nizhny/speaking-clubs-nizhny.github.io/README.md

 ## Overview

-This site is an attempt to collect a more-or-less complete list of active speaking clubs happening at [Nizhny Novgorod](https://en.wikipedia.org/wiki/Nizhny_Novgorod) on a regular basis.
+This site is an attempt to collect a more or less complete list of active speaking clubs meetings taking place in [Nizhny Novgorod, Russia](https://en.wikipedia.org/wiki/Nizhny_Novgorod) on a regular basis.

-It is intended to be up-to-date and invactive clubs are going to be removed.
+It is intended to be up-to-date and invactive clubs will be removed.

 ## ✔️ Active speaking clubs ✔️

-This index is a living thing, it's never complete but hopefully it's precise in specific point of time (the moment you're reading it).
+This index is a living thing, it'll never be perfect but hopefully it's good enough at a given time.

-If you have a suggestion, please [report it](https://vk.com/speaking_clubs_nizhny).
+> You're welcome to send [us](https://vk.com/speaking_clubs_nizhny) updates via [DM](https://vk.com/im?sel=-172959905) at any time!

 ### English speaking clubs